liquidweb/php-stormondemand/README.md

 PHPDoc blocks are utilized so that code hinting can be used if your IDE supports it.

-### Library Method Summary ###
+### Instantiated Method Summary ###
-The following is just a quick summary of methods that the library provides, their functions, and their parameters.
+The following is just a quick summary of methods that the library provides when a StormAPI object is instatiated, their function, and their parameters.

 **__construct($apiUser, $apiPass, $apiMethod, $paramsArray = FALSE, $apiVersion = "v1")**
 The magic constructor method that is called upon instantiation of a **_StormAPI_** object.